AvocadoCoop/governance/Bylaws.md

     1. Any member wishing to move a resolution at a general meeting or to have a resolution voted upon during the pre-meeting voting period prior to a general meeting must deliver written notice of a proposed resolution to the Co-op no less than:

-        1. [*Later we will want to  make this time longer, in the sort term we will want more flexiability *] 90 days before the date of the general meeting if the proposed resolution is in respect of any matter that must under the Act be approved by an ordinary or special resolution of the members; or
+        1. 90 days before the date of the general meeting if the proposed resolution is in respect of any matter that must under the Act be approved by an ordinary or special resolution of the members; or

         1. 90 days before the date of the general meeting for any other proposed resolution.